dotnet/docs-maui/docs/get-started/installation.md

 maui-check
 ```

 If any tools and SDKs required by .NET MAUI are missing, `maui-check` will install them.

-> [!NOTE]
-> It may be necessary to run `maui-check` multiple times to gain a successful install.

 The example below shows the output generated if the tools and SDKs required by .NET MAUI are already installed:

 ```dotnetcli
       _   _   _____   _____     __  __      _      _   _   ___